 SanCap Group holds annual shareholders meeting

-On March 25, The Sanibel Captiva Trust Company Founder and Chairman Al Hanser welcomed shareholders, board members, advisory board members and employees to the 20th Annual SanCap Group Inc. Shareholders Meeting by teleconference for the first time since inception.
-Changes were made to the type of gathering for the well-being of all participants due to COVID-19 protocols.
+On March 18, The Sanibel Captiva Trust Company Founder and Chairman Al Hanser welcomed shareholders, board members, advisory board members and employees to the 20th Annual SanCap Group Inc. Shareholders Meeting, which was held virtually.

-“Along with our expanding client base, The Trust Company team is growing as well,” Hanser said.
-“We’ve added 11 truly talented new professionals over the last 18 months, bringing the total to 43 across Tampa Bay, Sanibel and Naples.”
-He went on to thank each market’s advisory board whose members serve as ambassadors in the community and advisors to that market’s trust company team.
+He went on to thank each market’s advisory board, whose members serve as ambassadors in the community and advisors to that market’s trust company team.

-Chief Executive Officer Terry Igo presented on the financials, highlighting key points:
+Chief Executive Officer Terry Igo presented on the financials and highlighted key points: